-The first time I was introduced to basmati rice was from my Persian girlfriends who have all mastered the art of making the perfect rice and tahdig; the crispy golden part that forms at the bottom of the pot when the rice is done.
-There are many ways to make Tahdig depending on your preference.
-I learned to make this recipe from my very dear friend Ameneh, using thin slices of potatoes to create a golden tahdig.
-Other types of tahdig are created by adding pita bread, yogurt or milk to the bottom of the pot before adding the rice.
+The first time I was introduced to basmati rice was years ago by my Persian girlfriends who have all mastered the art of making the perfect rice and tahdig.
+Tahdig is formed at the bottom of the pot by using, potatoes, pita bread or rice.
 In the Iranian culture, tahdig is everyone’s favorite part of the rice.
 There is a charming tradition of friendly fighting over the tahdig to see who gets the last piece.
 Don’t laugh.
 Once you taste this crunchy indulgence, you will want the last piece too.

 “رمز عبور ته دیگ لطفا!”
 Pass the Tahdig, please!

 Find some of my other delicious Persian recipes below: